shadow-robot/aurora/README.md

 18. After local Docker tests are complete, you can optionally run the EC2 triggered locally as well by following the steps here: [Testing with molecule_ec2](#testing-with-molecule_ec2) (However, you need to contact the System Administrator for credentials as explained here: [Credentials](#credentials))

-19. When all tests are passing (initiated locally), create a PR of your branch and see the AWS automatic build activate as well as the DockerHub tests (building aurora Docker images).
+19. When all tests are passing (initiated locally), create a PR of your branch and see the AWS automatic build activate as well as the AWS ECR tests (building aurora Docker images).
 All tests must pass before even thinking about merging to master (and in this exercise, please DO NOT MERGE to master!).
 More information available here: [Automatic tests](#automatic-tests)

 20. Once your PR is passing (all green), you are ready to test your branch on real hardware.
 For this tutorial, you will test your branch on your own local machine by opening a terminal window by pressing Ctrl+Alt+T and run this:
 ```bash